nikitavoloboev/data/programming-languages/haskell/haskell.md

 - Intuition about optimisation tends to be bad.
 Before profiling, limit yourself to reasoning about complexity classes.
 - Don't judge haskell based on these definitions.
 They appear strange and crazy, but when you actually do stuff most of them turn out to be quite intuitive.
 	- Advice is to ignore these things.
 Don't read a million monad tutorials.
 Just play around and code something, you don't have to understand the monad-definition before you can use the do-notation.
 Try to ignore them.
 After a while you get an intuition and then the definitions will make sense.
+- Objects are a way to generalize reusability and composability (Interheritance, Encapsulation, Polymorphism) Haskell goes down a different route of reusability and composability that draws more from math than from object models.
+The real benefit to learning haskell is learning to think in that way rather than an object oriented or imperative way.

 ## Links
 - [Simon Peyton Jones - Closer to Nirvana](https://www.youtube.com/watch?v=xmjvOLlCdFU)